AbolfazlKameli/django-cookiecutter/README.md

 ## Usage

-Let's pretend you want to create a Django project called "stack over flow clone".
+Let's pretend you want to create a Django project called "StackOverFlow clone".
 Rather than using startproject and then editing the results to include your name, email, and various configuration issues that always get forgotten until the worst possible moment, get cookiecutter to do all the work.<br>
 First, get Cookiecutter: